-Suzie Wokabi is the Founder of SuzieBeauty, Kenya’s first beauty brand and a global trailblazer in creating a bespoke product for the African woman, by an African woman.
+Suzie Wokabi is the Founder of SuzieBeauty, Kenya’s first beauty brand and a global trailblazer in creating bespoke products for African women.

 Suzie started her career in 2001 in New York within the fashion and beauty industries before returning to Kenya in 2007.

-Her business acumen and unparalleled ability, she pursued her passion and created an authentic, affordable, high-quality African beauty brand in early 2009 and officially launched it in December 2011.
+With her business acumen and unparalleled ability, she pursued her passion, created an authentic, affordable, high-quality African beauty brand in early 2009 and officially launched it in December 2011.

-2018, she celebrated 10 years creating the SuzieBeauty brand.
+In 2018, she celebrated 10 years of creating the SuzieBeauty brand.

 “10 years of believing in myself.
 10 years of taking different leaps of faith.
-10 years of tears, happiness, up and downs and breakthrough.
-10 years of working and meeting people that have been a blessing to me during this journey.
-10 years of defeating the status quo (cheers to girl power..😉😃).
+10 years of tears, happiness, up and downs and breakthroughs.
+10 years of working and meeting people have been a blessing to me during this journey.
+10 years of defeating the status quo (cheers to girl power..??).
 10 years of being me.
 10 years of making crucial decisions,” she sums up her 1010-year entrepreneurial journey.